rocfd/brewpitopes/README.md

 Suite of tools to manage epitope prediction results from linear and structural origin and to integrate a pipeline of prioritization filters to curate B-cell epitopes specific for neutralizing antibody recognition.

 ## INSTALLATION (DOCKER IMAGE)
-0. Download the Dockerfile in this repository.
+0. Download the Dockerfile from this [repository](https://github.com/AlbertCS/Brewpitopes_container).
 To compile the Dockerfile you will need to have docker installed.

 2. Create docker image from Dockerfile (may take a while):
 ```